 Not a sight you see every day, this was double-take worthy!

 Without question, my favorite character in the Wizard of Oz is the Tin Man:

 When a man’s an empty kettle He should be on his mettle And yet I’m torn apart Just because I’m presumin’ That I could be a human If I only had a heart

-Where we live in Crystal Lake, Illinois our home is about three blocks—as the crow flies—from a family owned muffler shop, so we tend to pass their congenial “Tin Man” on a regular basis.
+When we lived in Crystal Lake, Illinois our home was about three blocks—as the crow flies—from a family-owned muffler shop, so we tend to pass their congenial “Tin Man” on a regular basis.
 For me, his presence serves as a thoughtful reminder to pause and reflect…what condition is my heart in?